-Current students interested in law, should contact the Pre-law advisor, and contact their Academic Advisor, and the Center for Service, Work, and Learning, and the Undergraduate Research and Graduate Opportunity Office to work out an individualized plan that will best suit their interests and needs.
+Current students interested in law should meet with their Academic Advisor to work out an individualized plan that will best suit their interests and needs.
+The Pre-Law Advisor, the Center for Service, Work, and Learning, and the Undergraduate Research and Graduate Opportunity Office also offer useful resources.

 Recommended Courses (in addition to those in the Pre-law concentration; click on “Degree Requirements” above to see the Pre-Law requirements).